Edit

 Note

-The system and organization controls (SOC) team uses a discrete Azure SOC subscription.
+The security operations center (SOC) team uses a discrete Azure SOC subscription.
 The team has exclusive access to that subscription, which contains the resources that must be kept protected, inviolable, and monitored.
-The Azure Storage account in the SOC subscription hosts copies of disk snapshots in immutable blob storage, and a dedicated key vault keeps the snapshots' hash values and copies of the VMs' BEKs.
+The Azure Storage account in the SOC subscription hosts copies of disk snapshots in immutable blob storage.
+A dedicated key vault stores copies of the hash values of the snapshots.

-The Copy-VmDigitalEvidence runbook implements these macro steps:
+The Copy-VmDigitalEvidence runbook implements the following macro steps:

 Components

 • Microsoft Entra ID is a cloud-based identity service that helps you control access to Azure and other cloud apps.
+In this architecture, it ensures that only authorized SOC personnel can access and manage sensitive evidence-handling operations.

 Automation